weezel/example-gin/README.md

   * Useful with Lambdas or with AWS Fargate where signal handling speeds up the shutdown.
 * Database retry with exponential backoff and connection pooling.
-* Gin middlewares for logging and database
+* Gin middlewares for logging and database.
+* No logging for certain routes/paths (currently /health and /metrics).

 ## Usage